Are you wanting to master flat lay photography?

-You guys know how much a flat lay is loved around these digs.
+You guys know how much flat lay photography is loved around here.
 I’ve spent years trying to perfect mine and even now I’m constantly trying to improve.
 I feel like it took me a long time to get here, but I can actually just chuck a load of stuff together now and it looks good?
 I don’t even know how.
 It’s like my hands just know what to do.
 There’s no specific rules when it comes to flat lays, and we all have a style of our own – however, I definitely feel like a few tips here and there can help you to achieve the image that you want to achieve.
 If you’re still figuring out how to create the perfect flat lay for you, then here’s some things to think about…

 The Colour Scheme